1. About bisacodyl

 Ideally, you should only use bisacodyl occasionally and for a few days at a time.

-Using laxatives like bisacodyl for longer can lead to a fluid and salt imbalance in your body and you may become dehydrated.
+Using laxatives like bisacodyl for longer can lead to diarrhoea and should be stopped.

 If you need to use laxatives every day for a longer time, talk to your doctor.